 My first delivery came in a HUGE box with lots of packaging.
 It was super organized and fun to open, but I felt bad about all of the waste.
+UPDATE: Hellofresh has since updated its packaging, become more compact, and cut way down on materials used.

-Everything got better from there though.
 The three recipes I received were:

 Jamie Oliver’s Salsa Spaghetti with Black Olives & Fresh Basil